job/aggregate6/README.md

 ------------

 ```
-    $ sudo apt-get install python-dev
-    $ sudo pip install aggregate6
+    $ pip install aggregate6
 ```

 USAGE
 -----

-Either provide the list of IPv6 prefixes on STDIN, or give filenames containing lists of IPv6 prefixes as arguments.
+Either provide the list of IPv4 and IPv prefixes on STDIN, or give filenames containing lists of IPv6 prefixes as arguments.

 ```
     $ cat prefix_list | aggregate6